warmshowers/WarmShowers-Windows/README.md

 Visit www.warmshowers.org for more information about the entire Warm Showers ecosystem.

+For bugs, please submit a new github issue or comment on an existing one.

 For questions, comments, or interest in further development of Warm Showers for Windows, contact:
 Kurt Ziegler
 kurt@zighome.net